geneontology/geneontology.github.io/_docs/go-annotations.md

 #### GO-CAM data model

-The primary unit of biological modeling in GO-CAM is a molecular activity, e.g. protein kinase activity, of a specific gene product or complex.
-A molecular activity is an activity carried out at the molecular level by a gene product; this is specified by a term from the GO MF ontology.
-GO-CAM models are thus connections of GO MF annotations enriched by providing the appropriate context in which that function occurs.
-All connections in a GO-CAM model, e.g. between a gene product and activity, two activities, or an activity and additional contextual information, are made using clearly defined semantic relations from the [Relations Ontology](https://obofoundry.org/ontology/ro.html){:target="blank"}.
+The primary unit of biological modeling in GO-CAM is the **Activity Unit**, which consists of a molecular activity represented by a molecular function, the gene product that enables it, plus the context under which it occurs.
+This context includes the specific cellular component in which the molecular function takes place, in which larger biological process (biological program) that activity occurs, which in turn, can be nested inside an even larger biological process, and other biological context such as cell types and life cycle stages.

+Activity Units are connected to each other by **causal relations**, made using clearly defined semantic relations from the [Relations Ontology](https://obofoundry.org/ontology/ro.html){:target="blank"}.
 A more complete dscription of GO-CAM can be found in [Thomas & al 2019](https://www.ncbi.nlm.nih.gov/pubmed/31548717){:target="blank"}.

 #### Browsing and visualizing GO-CAMs
 GO-CAMs can be browsed and visualized at [http://geneontology.org/go-cam](https://geneontology.org/go-cam){:target="blank"}.

 ### Annotation Quality Control
-The GOC runs a number of [GO rules](https://github.com/geneontology/go-site/blob/master/metadata/rules/README.md) to ensure data integrity (for example, identifiers must be valid) that the annotations meet the GO curation guidelines.
+The GOC runs a number of [GO rules](https://github.com/geneontology/go-site/blob/master/metadata/rules/README.md) to ensure data integrity and compliance with GO curation guidelines.
+For example, all identifiers must be valid; each annotation muct have an evidence and a references.

 ---
 ### GO as a dynamic source of biological knowledge